 Wet cat food comes in different forms: pouches or cans.
-Cans were very popular a few years back.
-They were really the only option for wet food and were the cheapest option.
 Cans now offer a smaller size to be better suited to a single serve meal.

 There are varying levels of quality with wet food.
 Its a well known phrase but you do get what you pay for.
 Our popular small cans are Applaws and Canagan.
 They are small, serve a single meal so you don't have to put the can back in the fridge or cover it, and offer a good quality ingredient.
-Our popular wet pouches are felix, whiskas and gourmet perle.
+Our popular wet pouches are Felix, Whiskas and Natures Menu.
 We also stock premium pouches such as Royal Canin, Hills and James Wellbeloved.
 Premium food manufacturers such as these have brought out pouches as they have realised a large majority of cat owners feed a combination of wet and dry.
-We also stock the alu trays for Lily's Kitchen.

 Most owners are unaware that if they feed a premium dry diet with plenty of water, their cat will be getting a far higher meat content gram for gram.
 It also will contain all the other vitamins and minerals their cat needs including taurine.